fkressmann/LetiClock/README.md

 defined period of time.
 This is for the clocks use case unfortunate cause it's not often changing WiFi but used with flasky connections.
 So in the beginning it switched very often automatically to config mode.

 To fix this, the config AP is activated by pressing both button on the back simultaneously.
-Otherwise it will just indefinitely try to connect to the last saved WiFi AP.
+Otherwise, it will just indefinitely try to connect to the last saved WiFi AP.
 This works perfect in the desired environment.